OmdenaAI/marseille-chapter-stop-online-violence-nlp/reports/README.md

 - BULLYING.

-An additonal class, called "NONE", was used for those sentences that were not suitable for the current project.
+An additional class, called "NONE", was used for those sentences that were not suitable for the current project.

 The annotation team included Lamia Sekkai, Amine Tiffal, Hemanth Sai, Alexander Lang, Caterina Bonan, Rukshar Alam, Chukwudi Okereafor, and Haider Ali Khan.
 The tool used for annotation was [Doccano](https://doccano.herokuapp.com/).
 [Label Studio](https://labelstud.io/) was also considered but eventually disregarded.